 - Primary victim: The sexual assault, domestic violence, dating violence, or stalking was experienced by the primary victim. - Presenting victimization: Victims should be counted only once under the presenting victimization.
-Some victims may have experienced more than one type of victimization, and it may be clear which of those victimizations has led the victim to accept and/or request Financial Assistance for Victims Program-funded services.
-When it is not clear which victimization type has led the victim to accept/request Financial Assistance for Victims Program-funded support services, the grantee/service provider should use their discretion to select which victimization will be considered the presenting victimization for the purposes of this reporting form. - Unduplicated count: Each victim who requested or received Financial Assistance for Victims Program-funded services during the current reporting period should be counted only once in Victim Services Question 2 (regardless of how many different times they were served during the reporting period).
+Some victims may have experienced more than one type of victimization, and it may be clear which of those victimizations has led the victim to accept and/or request Tribal Financial Assistance Program-funded services.
+When it is not clear which victimization type has led the victim to accept/request Tribal Financial Assistance Program-funded support services, the grantee/service provider should use their discretion to select which victimization will be considered the presenting victimization for the purposes of this reporting form. - Unduplicated count: Each victim who requested or received Tribal Financial Assistance Program-funded services during the current reporting period should be counted only once in Victim Services Question 2 (regardless of how many different times they were served during the reporting period).
 It is possible for a victim to be fully served at one point during the reporting period and then have their status change to partially served due to requesting additional services that they only partially received.

-A victim requested criminal justice advocacy from the Financial Assistance for Victims Program-funded victim advocate at the beginning of the reporting period, and then the same victim came back at the end of the reporting period and requested legal assistance from the Financial Assistance for Victims Program-funded attorney.
+A victim requested criminal justice advocacy from the Tribal Financial Assistance Program-funded victim advocate at the beginning of the reporting period, and then the same victim came back at the end of the reporting period and requested legal assistance from the Tribal Financial Assistance Program-funded attorney.
 The grantee was able to provide both services.
-Although this victim received two different Financial Assistance for Victims Program-funded services, the grantee will only count that victim once as served in Victim Services Question 2.
+Although this victim received two different Tribal Financial Assistance Program-funded services, the grantee will only count that victim once as served in Victim Services Question 2.